IamOD1/IamOD1-Grow-a-Garden-Macro/README.md

 After downloading, extract the ZIP file to your desired directory

 Before starting the macro:
+- give me the star on github page (pls)
 - ensure you extracted the macro file
 - don't go full screen, be in windowed fullscreen
 - Set your roblox camera mode to the following --> default(classic)